cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 - observations: Observations from the environment for a period of time.
 Typically only for one time step (tick).
-- rewards: List of rewards, from various feedbacks sent by actors or the environment.
+- rewards: List of rewards sent by actors or the environment.
 - messages: List of user data sent by actors or the environment.

 ### `ObservationSet`